smxi/acxi/README.txt

 acxi fully platform agnostic.

-* AAC/M4A encoding requires: ffmpeg with either native aac codec, or libfdk_aac (best) (Debian/Ubuntu package libfdk-aac2).
+* AAC/M4A encoding requires: ffmpeg with either native aac codec, or libfdk_aac (best, Debian/Ubuntu package libfdk-aac2).
 If you want to preserve tags, use m4a, if you use aac they will not transfer.

 * MP3 encoding requires: lame and flac (if source file is a flac, MP3 encoding